 I marinate the chicken while I dice the potatoes, then layer everything in a baking dish and let the oven do the rest.
 I’m obsessed with the flavors and textures, and everything about this dish!

-I like to serve it with chopped Mediterranean salad.
+I like to serve it with chopped Mediterranean salad, a simple Greek quinoa salad or Parmesan green beans.
 They are both incredibly fresh and have similar tangy flavors that complement the chicken and potatoes really well.

 Gather These Ingredients